imranhasan22/handbook_imran/web/javascript.md

 - event-driven
 - functional
 - imperative-programming-style
+## ECMAScript
+It is the standard that defines JavaScript, providing guidelines for its implementation and the syntax that modern JavaScript adheres to.

+__Key Features of ES6:__
+- Arrow Functions
+- Classes
+- Template Literals
+- Destructuring Assignment
+- Default Parameters
+- Modules
+- Promises
+- Let and Const
+- Rest and Spread Operators
 ## Syntactic Sugar
 It refers to syntax that makes code easier to write and read but doesn't add new functionality to the language.
 It actually a shorthand for a common operation that could be expressed in an alternate.
 - Arrow Functions